wemiibidun/simple-todo/README.md

 * [Contact](#contact)

 ## Introduction
-Simple Todo is a clean React todo app that lets you add, edit, complete, and delete tasks.
+This Simple Todo app is a clean React todo app that lets you add, edit, complete, and delete tasks.
 It saves your list locally so your tasks stay available between sessions.

 ## Screenshot
 ![Simple Todo preview](public/preview.png)